alchemyplatform/aa-sdk/site/smart-accounts/custom/using-your-own.md

 We have built an extension of the eth-infinitism `SimpleAccount` called [LightAccount.sol](https://github.com/alchemyplatform/light-account/blob/main/src/LightAccount.sol).
 You can learn more about Light Account in the [Light Account documentation](/smart-accounts/light-account/).

-We provide an implementation of `SmartContractAccount` that works with `LightAccount.sol` which can be used as an example of how to implement your own Smart Contract Account:
+We provide an implementation of `SmartContractAccount` that works with `LightAccount.sol`, which can be used as an example of how to implement your own Smart Contract Account:
 ::: details LightSmartContractAccount
 <<< @/../packages/accounts/src/light-account/account.ts
 :::